-Back to menu | Back to clickable plan | Back to topic (Houses and apartments)
+Back to text menu | Back to clickable plan | Back to topic (Houses and apartments)

 Regio V - Insula II - Caseggiato V,II,11

-A small building, measuring 8.45 x 14.
+This is a small building, measuring 8.45 x 14.
 The doorway is outlined by brick pilasters, which must have carried a brick pediment.
 To the south of the doorway is a narrow window, that was later filled in.
 To the north are two high, large windows.
 The interior is characterized by heavy piers and a few thin walls.
 Room 3 received light from the courtyard of V,II,10 to the north, through an oblique opening.
 A secondary window and doorway connect the building with V,II,12 to the south.
 The south-west part of area 2 probably did not have a roof.
 In the south-east corner is a base, probably the lower part of a staircase, that partly blocks the entrance of the building.

 Paintings have been preserved on the north and east wall of room 1.
 Two different patterns can be seen, as if they were separated by a wall, of which no trace has been found however.
 The paintings include an unidentified human figure, walking to the right.
 The floors of the rooms were decorated with white mosaics.